-A function has a return type.
-Even without having discussed function signatures, you obviously needto know that when you’re writing a function.
-Let’s divide the return types in two categories: void (i.e. no type) and anything else.
+Every function has a return type.
+Let us divide the return types in two categories: void (i.e. no type) and anything else.

-Also, avoid implicit type conversions: don’t end a function which is int with “return 3.0;”.
+Also, avoid implicit type conversions: Don’t end a function which returns an int with “return 3.0;”.
 Your floating point literal will implicitly be casted to an integer, but you want to avoid implicit type conversions in your code – you win very little in using them, but you can sometimes lose a lot.
 An explicit type conversion in a return statement is not much better – if you really need one, prefer isolating it in its single line, prior to the return statement.

 [McCONNELL 2004] McConnell's advice in Code Complete is flexible about multiple return statements, but with a preference for a single return: "Minimize the number of returns in each routine.
 It's harder to understand a routine when, reading it at the bottom, you're unaware of the possibility that it returned somewhere above.
 For that reason, use returns judiciously-only when they improve readability.", it says in page 393 as a conclusion of Section 17.1 "Multiple Returns from a Routine", in Chapter 17 "Unusual Control Structures".